Creating Spring Boot MVC application with AWS DynamoDB in 10 mins

 Running the Application

-1. Start the Spring Boot application using the command:
+1. Test and Start the Spring Boot application locally using the command:

 mvn spring-boot:run